-Australian pianist Daniel de Borah (formerly Hill) was a major prize winner at the 2004 Sydney International Piano Competition and has since appeared as soloist with the English Chamber Orchestra, the London Mozart Players and with the Royal Philharmonic Orchestra at the Barbican and Cadogan Halls, London.
-He has given recitals at major venues and festivals throughout the United Kingdom including return visits to Wigmore Hall, London’s Southbank Centre, Bridgewater Hall (Manchester), St David’s Cardiff, the Brighton and Newbury Festivals.
+Australian pianist Daniel de Borah was a major prize winner at the 2004 Sydney International Piano Competition and has since appeared as soloist with the English Chamber Orchestra, the London Mozart Players and with the Royal Philharmonic Orchestra at the Barbican and Cadogan Halls, London.
+He has given recitals at major venues and festivals throughout the United Kingdom including return visits to Wigmore Hall, London’s Southbank Centre, Manchester’s Bridgewater Hall, St David’s Cardiff, the Brighton and Newbury Festivals.

-Daniel has also appeared widely in Australia, Russia and Europe with the Sydney, Canberra and Adelaide Symphony Orchestras, the Australian Chamber Orchestra and Orchestra Victoria, the Tbilisi Symphony Orchestra and Jena Philharmonic amongst others.
-He has partnered many leading soloists and ensembles including Li-Wei Qin (cello), Rivka Golani (viola), Kristian Winther (violin), the Australian String Quartet, the New Zealand String Quartet, Thomas Indermühle (oboe), Michael Cox and Denis Bouriakov (flute) and Andrew Goodwin (tenor), appearing at the Wigmore Hall, Oxford Lieder Festival, Canberra International Music Festival, Huntington Estate Music Festival and the Australian Festival of Chamber Music in Townsville.
+Daniel has also appeared widely in Australia with the Sydney, Melbourne, Canberra and Adelaide Symphony Orchestras, the Australian Chamber Orchestra, Melbourne Chamber Orchestra and Orchestra Victoria.
+He has partnered many leading soloists and ensembles including Li-Wei Qin (cello), Rivka Golani (viola), Kristian Winther (violin), the Australian String Quartet, the New Zealand String Quartet, Thomas Indermühle (oboe) and Andrew Goodwin (tenor), appearing at the Wigmore Hall, Oxford Lieder Festival, Canberra International Music Festival, Huntington Estate Music Festival and the Australian Festival of Chamber Music in Townsville.

 For a full picture of his work in Australia and the rest of the world, please go to Daniel de Borah’s website.

 You are welcome to use the above video for concert or general publicity.
 Please click the share icon in the top right hand corner and use the embed code (< / >) which is then provided.